Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

-To estimate the field-dependence of the thermal Hall conductivity $\kappa_{xy}^{\rm ph}$, we computed the Hall viscosity matrix $\mathbb{N}$ for the acoustic phonons in the zero temperature limit by summing eq'n~(\ref{eq:Nvv}) over the ED poles without broadening.
-We then numerically evaluated the phonon Berry curvature $\Omega_{q\nu}^{\rm BC}$ by diagonalizing the phonon effective Hamiltonian [eq'n~(\ref{eq:Heffph})].
+To estimate the field-dependence of the thermal Hall conductivity $\kappa_{xy}^{\rm ph}$, we computed the Hall viscosity matrix $\mathbb{N}$ for the acoustic phonons in the zero-temperature limit by summing Eq.~(\ref{eq:Nvv}) over the ED poles without broadening.
+We then numerically evaluated the phonon Berry curvature $\Omega_{q\nu}^{\rm BC}$ by diagonalizing the phonon effective Hamiltonian [Eq.~(\ref{eq:Heffph})].
 We find that the Berry curvature of the acoustic phonons is proportional to $|q|$ for small momenta, and thus define $\Omega_{\nu}^\theta = \Omega_{q\nu}^{\rm BC}/|q|$.
 Following \cite{ye2021phonon,qin2012berry,li2023magnons,katsura2010theory}:

 where $\kappa_Q=\pi k_\mathrm{B}^2/(6\hbar)$ is the quantum of thermal conductance.